top of page

 trabajar-grande@3x.png

-Social Security is financed by contributions from workers, employers and the State, and immigrants have the same rights as Uruguayans.
+Social Security is funded with tax contributions from employees, employers and the government.
+Immigrants have the same rights as nationals.

-The exercise of a remunerated activity implies mandatory registration with the Social Security Authority (BPS), both by dependent workers and employers as well as self-employed workers, who must also register and make contributions.
+Participation in a gainful activity implies mandatory registration in the Social Security Bank (Spanish acronym: BPS), both by dependent employees and employers as well as by self-employed workers, who must also register and pay tax.

-Social security offers different benefits according to needs and circumstances: maternity, paternity, unemployment, disability, industrial accidents, and death risks:
+Social security offers different benefits depending on needs and circumstances: maternity, paternity, unemployment, disability, industrial accidents and death risks:

-• In cash: unemployment benefit, maternity benefit, family allowance, retirement, old age pension.
+• In cash: unemployment benefit, maternity benefit, family benefit, retirement, old age pension.

-• In services: membership in a health insurance mutual fund, maternal and child care.
+• In services: mutual affiliation, maternal and childcare.

-The system is currently made up of several public agencies.
-The main ones are the Ministry of Labor and Social Security, the Social Security Administration, and the Pension Savings Fund Administrators (AFAPs).
+The system currently comprises several public agencies, the main ones being the Ministry of Labour and Social Security, the Social Security Administration, and the Pension Savings Fund Administrators (Spanish acronym: AFAP).

-The Social Security Authority (BPS) is responsible for collecting virtually all contributions made by companies and employees, and for keeping each member’s work record up to date.
-Specifically, the BPS is an autonomous agency whose basic task is to coordinate social welfare services and organize social security.
+The Social Security Bank is responsible for collecting virtually all taxes paid by companies and employees and keeping each member's work record up to date.
+More specifically, The Social Security Bank is an autonomous body whose basic task is the coordination of social welfare services and the organization of social security.

-Registration with such agency is mandatory, with the exception of foreign workers holding positions in Free Trade Zones.
-In addition, some foreign workers may opt out of the social security system, under the protection of international treaties signed by Uruguay.
+Registering with this entity is mandatory, with the exception of foreign workers holding positions in Free Trade Zones.
+In addition, some foreign workers may waive their inclusion in the social security system under the protection of international treaties signed by Uruguay.

 What obligations do I have as an employee?

-As an employee you must comply with certain obligations necessary to ensure your access, and that of your family, to the benefits to which you are entitled.
-You have the obligation to contribute a portion of your salary each month, which must be withheld by your employer at the time of payment and paid to the BPS.
-The personal contribution rates withheld from your salary are as follows:
+The employee must fulfil certain obligations that ensure their access, and that of their family, to the benefits to which they are entitled.
+They have the obligation to contribute a percentage of their wages on a monthly basis, which their employer is to withhold and pay to the Social Security Bank.
+The personal contribution percentages withheld from the salary are as follows:

 • Retirement contribution: 15%.

-• Additional contribution to the National Integrated Health System in those cases in which the salary exceeds 2.5 Benefits and Contributions Bases (BPC).
+• Additional National Integrated Health System: when the compensation exceeds 2.5 Benefits and Taxes Basic Units.

 • Labor Reconversion Fund: 0.125%.